Many founders ask us:

 What happens if the prospect does not accept the invite?

-If they have not accepted the connection request after 21 – 30 days, withdraw the invitation from LinkedIn.
+If they have not accepted the connection request within 21–30 days, withdraw the invitation from LinkedIn.

 The reason?